 Set up IFTTT Service

 Activate the LinkDesk service on IFTTT by pressing “Connect” and creating a new LinkDesk account.
 Then connect your LinkDesk account with the Devices app.
-To do so, go to the “Devices” category, tap on “Edit” at the top left, and select a room in which a Room Locator is listed.
-Tap “Room Locator”, and then tap on “Connect”.
+To do so, go to the “Triggers” category, tap on the “+” icon at the top right, and select “IFTTT”.
+Tap on “Connect IFTTT”.

 IFTTT Applets are simple if-then connections between smart home devices, wearables and other online services.
 IFTTT Applets work with Room Locator to automatically trigger your other services based on you entering or leaving a room.
 You can browse hundreds of existing Applets on IFTTT and turn them on with a single switch.